CityOfNewYork/nyc-geo-metadata/Metadata/Metadata_SubwayEntrances.md

 **Resolution** |NA
 **Spatial Coverage** |New York City, NY
 **Temporal Coverage** |Data is current as of last update date.
-**Positional Accuracy** |Position of entrances are approximate.
+**Positional Accuracy** |Position of entrances are optimized for cartography and therefore are approximate.
 **Features Captured** |Includes all open and closed subway entrances.
-**Features Excluded** |Proposed or features that are under construction are not included in the dataset.
+**Features Excluded** |Proposed or under construction features are not included in the dataset.
-**Capture and Update Notes** |Subway entrances are optimized for cartography and based on information from MTA's website.
+**Capture and Update Notes** |Subway features are based on data provided by the MTA.
+Updates are made as new subway lines, entrances, or stations are opened.
 ## 3. Attribute Information
 ---------------------------------------------
 | Attribute | Description | Field Type | Sensitive Field (Y/N) | Notes|